 Brexit began this all with big lies on the side of a bus, Whoppers even!
 Now the lies are everywhere and nobody knows what to believe.

 Lies, Damned Lies and Statistics

-Policing numbers, nurses, the NHS, new hospitals, fast or free nationalised broadband, 2 billion trees, Brexit will be brilliant or Brexit will be a disaster, crime will go up or down.
+Policing numbers, nurses, the NHS, new hospitals, fast or free nationalised broadband, 2 billion trees, Brexit will be brilliant or Brexit will be a disaster, crime will go up or down – which numbers can be trusted?
 An unprecedented number of candidates have had to drop out for things they are saying or said in the past about women, Jews, Muslims, their own colleagues and parties – indeed it is unheard of for so many MPs to be switching allegiances, standing as independents or saying to vote against their own leaders or party positions.

 I trained in Economics and Statistics at UCL but it may as well have been Politics, Philosophy and Economics for the misuse of statistics has become a political art.
 Another reason I chose a BSc over a BA was thinking that one was a science and the other a dark art.
 These days it is pure artifice with Dominic Cummings dropping dead cats to the gullible or worse still, complicit media.

 As fast as a politician is caught in the act of lying or showing no care the spin machine drops a distraction – or dead cat news story.
 Deadcatting aims to divert discussion away from a more politically damaging topic and has been happening almost daily this campaign.